valleyofblackpanther/Qham/docs/_build/html/_sources/index.rst.txt

 Welcome to Qham's documentation!
 ================================

-Welcome to Qham, a Python SDK designed to bridge the gap between theoretical physics and practical quantum computing applications...
+Welcome to Qham, a Python SDK designed to bridge the gap between theoretical physics and practical quantum computing applications.

 .. toctree::
    :maxdepth: 2